dart-lang/pub-dev/doc/security.md

 feature to create a new security advisory.
-GitHub will review and ingest the advisory into the central [GitHub Advisory database](https://github.com/advisories) where you can also go search for vulnarabilities in the Pub ecosystem.
+GitHub will review and ingest the advisory into the central [GitHub Advisory database](https://github.com/advisories) where you can also go search for vulnerabilities in the Pub ecosystem.